Interview Tips for Nurses: How to Land your Dream Job!

 You’ve made it through the interview – whew!
 If you are seeking to get the job through a nurse staffing agency, now is the time to check in with your recruiter and let them know how it went.
 Your agency will be responsible for following up with the facility and updating you on the status of your candidacy for the position.
 Make sure to check for messages every day from your agency to see if you got an offer!

 Searching for the perfect nursing job can be overwhelming at times, but we’re here to make the process as smooth as possible for you.
-If you are seeking your next nursing position through Nurses PRN, we are here to help if you want any extra advice for acing your interview.
+If you are seeking your next nursing position through PRN Healthcare, we are here to help if you want any extra advice for acing your interview.
 Remember that we want you to land your dream job just as much as you do, so don’t hesitate to ask for help if you need it.
 We’re all crossing our fingers and rooting for you!

 Conversing about nursing…